jez/blog/source/_posts/2017-12-05-tufte-course.markdown

 Tufte discussed a very clear preference for high-density visualizations over low-density.
-High-density visualizations should present multivariate data cohesively, and weave text, numbers, and visuals.
+High-density visualizations should present multivariate data cohesively, weaving text, numbers, and visuals.

 In a high-density visualization, the arrangement and composition is key.
 If you get it wrong, you end up with information overload.
 But the goal